bibintb/Py-Projects/Analysis-of-book-sales-at-Amazon-marketplace/README.md

 # Amazon_book
-Selling on differ platform in Amazon.
+Sales analysis in differ platforms of Amazon.